wigar-badri/phase-4/README.md

 ## Backend SetUp

-To get the server side running run the command `pipenv shell`, make sure you `cd` into the `server` directory.
+To get the server side running run the command `pipenv install && pipenv shell`, make sure you `cd` into the `server` directory.
 Start the backend server using the `python app.py` or `python3 app.py`, to  get new info into the database try `flask db migrate` then `flask db upgrade head`, in order to get the new info integrated to the desired table.

 ### Seed provided to get some provisional data for testing purposes